Key takeaways:

 The wrong Part D prescription plan — either standalone or rolled into an MA plan — could end up costing you hundreds of dollars more than a plan that covers the medications you need.

-You can enter your medications in the Medicare plan finder tool to generate suggested Part D plans that would be best for you.
+You can enter your medications in the Medicare Plan Finder tool to generate suggested Part D plans that would be best for you.

-In 2025, there are several important updates to Part D that can help enrollees save money or manage out-of-pocket costs:
+In 2026, there are several important updates to Part D that can help enrollees save money or manage out-of-pocket costs:

-$2,000 out-of-pocket limit: In 2024, there was an $8,000 out-of-pocket cap.
-But now you’ll need to spend only $2,000 on covered medications before your cost sharing ends and your plan pays at 100%.
+$2,100 out-of-pocket limit: In 2024, there was an $8,000 out-of-pocket cap.
+But now you’ll need to spend only $2,000 on covered medications in 2025 before your cost sharing ends and your plan pays at 100%.
+The Part D out-of-pocket limit is $2,100 in 2026.

 Some Medicare beneficiaries don’t realize they can appeal a payment or coverage decision.
 If you disagree with a decision from your MA plan, you have the right to dispute it.
 The appeals process can be time-consuming, but with persistence and good record-keeping, most decisions are partially or fully overturned.